onepanelio/docs/docs/CVAT/create_annotation_model.md

 1 - Annotate enough images in your CVAT task.
 2 - Go back to your CVAT dashboard and click on `Create New Annotation Model` in that task.
 You will see a popup with few options.
-3 - Select approprite model type (TensorFlow OD API recommended) and then select the model (i.e ssd-mobilenet-v2-coco-201).
+3 - Select appropriate model type (TensorFlow OD API recommended) and then select the model (i.e ssd-mobilenet-v2-coco-201).
 4 - Select the machine type.
 A machine with multiple GPUs will speed up your training process.
 5 - Enter optional arguments.
 See below for more details.